-During season, Nordowi Mol restaurant always has a batch of traditional strawberry kompot (non-alcoholic beverage made with fruit and sugar).
-This year, strawberries will be added to dumplings (pierogi), meringue with strawberries and mascarpone, and as a main dish in strawberry cold soup with semolina.
+During the season in the Nordowi Mol restaurant there is always a traditional strawberry cold drink served.
+This year strawberries will be also present in dumplings, meringue cake with mascarpone and strawberries and as a main course a cold strawberry soup with porridge.

 As the experts say, Kashubian strawberry has its unique taste thanks to the climate here.
 Cold nights and warm days preserve this fruit very well.
 It grows slower and have more fructose.
 This is why Kashubian strawberries are so sweet, juicy and simply very tasty.

 Renata Horczak from Poraj Palace mentions some other advantages of Kashubian strawberry- it is ideal almost to all dishes, starting from cocktail on prosecco base with white chocolate, through the cols soup with the watermelon, millet pudding with strawberries, 30 ways of preparing cheese cake, salads, pancakes, ending with a strawberry jam, that goes before the winter ends, because guests like to take some jars with them.